yuanditang/Trip-Recommender-Application/README.md

 ├── docs/                   # Proposal, planning, documentation
 ├── tests/                  # Unit and integration tests └── README.md               # Project overview and planning

+Let me know if you’d like to generate a live GitHub Pages version of the documentation or a downloadable README.md file!

 ---